 Founder and CEO of GREATNESS/Secretary General of Red-Floridablanca.

 Isabel (Madrid 1982) studied Law and International Relations at ICADE (Universidad Pontificia de Comillas) in Madrid; she has also taken post graduate courses at Georgetown University and The London School of Economics.

 In 2005 became one of the youngest consultants for the World Bank Institute in Washington Dc where she worked for three years implementing anticorruption and transparency programs for local governments in Latin America.
-In 2009 returns to Spain and joins the international relations department of FAES Foundation, a think tank committed to nurturing the political ideas and activities of the liberal and reformist centre.

 In November 2011 she started up her own company, GREATNESS, a leading company on the promotion of the Spanish tourism and Cultural Heritage.